supremacyfuture/VQC/README.md

 ## Contact

-Please email your questions or comments to [supremacyfuture](https://github.com/supremacyfuture/VQC).
 You are welcome to leave your comment or suggestions as an [issues](https://github.com/supremacyfuture/VQC/issues).
 For commercial purpose, please email us at support [at] supremacyfuture.com

 ## License